Sign up to the newsletter to be notified of new posts, along with other content.

 Not so long ago, this scene would have had me in a state of fear.
 Near panic and disbelief would have overcome me, and I would not have stepped foot on that beach.

 I existed in a fearful Stage of Being for nearly 30 years.
-The source of this fear was a dog named Vada.
+The source of this fear was a black Labrador pup named Vada.
 My earliest memory haunting me, this black dog looming over me.
 But I married a dog person.
-Who decided the time had come, and Mr Pooey Doddy Jet Houdini Englbert Sprocket Donkey came to live with us.
+Who decided the time had come, and Mr Pooey Doddy Jet Houdini Englebert Sprocket Donkey came to live with us.
 This rescue bitzer was a good dog.
-My rational brain knew this. but there was no telling my fearful being.
+My rational brain knew this.
+But there was no telling my fearful being.
 I was angry, so very angry.